 - 1 Cup Cheddar Cheese, (shredded)

 - Salt to taste

 - To get a crunchy, golden crust, turn the broiler on low for the last 2-3 minutes.
+Remove and serve.

 The calories listed are an approximation based on the ingredients and a serving size of approximately 2-ounces of uncooked pasta (about 1 to 1 1/2-cups of the finished dish).
 Actual calories will vary.

 Amount Per Serving: Calories: 456Total Fat: 25gSaturated Fat: 15gUnsaturated Fat: 0gCholesterol: 73mgSodium: 355mgCarbohydrates: 41gFiber: 1gSugar: 6gProtein: 14g